 What does automation mean in Linux and why should you care?

-Automation has several clear advantages: it reduces human error by eliminating repetitive tasks, saves time, and ensures that Critical tasks are always executed with the same precision and allows for standardized system administration.
-Linux is especially good at this because it was designed from the ground up to work with scripts and console tools that are highly combinable with each other.
+Automation has several clear advantages: it reduces human error by eliminating repetitive tasks, saves time, ensures that critical tasks are always executed with the same accuracy , and allows for standardized system administration.
+Linux is especially good at this because it was designed from the ground up to work with scripts and console tools that are highly combinable.

-It is true that some fear that excessive automation will create technological dependence or that manual knowledge will be lost, but When used properly, it frees up time for higher-value tasks.: architecture design, security analysis, process improvement or direct development.
+It is true that some fear that excessive automation will create technological dependence or that manual knowledge will be lost, but when used well it frees up time for higher value tasks : architecture design, security analysis, process improvement or development itself.

 Cron: the essential classic of periodic automation